 - For example, you can stay overnight with your motorhome at this campsite: PE Norton Campground, Brudenell Island Blvd, Georgetown, PE C0A 1L0, Canada.

+Book yours here Arrival by plane, bus or train*.
 The nearest airport is in Halifax.
-It is possible to arrive by ferry or via the Confederation Bridge.
-From Charlottetown the distance is approximately 50 km (40 minutes' drive).
-It is about 35 km (30 minutes' drive) to the ferry station in Woods Island.
+You can arrive by ferry or via the Confederation Bridge.
+The distance from Charlottetown is about 50 km (40 minutes driving time).
+It is about 35 km (30 minutes driving time) to the ferry station in Woods Island.

 Accommodation in Montague